Marko Elez

 Report:

 Marko Elez affirms he has completed his mandatory privacy training at the Department of Labor.
-This would be required before any system access.
+This would normally be required before any system access, but he has been at the agency for several weeks.

 |